wp-plugins/customer-area/readme.txt

 == Changelog ==

-= 2.0.0 (2013/05/30) =
+= 2.0.0 (2013/05/31) =

+* Added troubleshooting information to the settings page to help support
 * Refactored all the code controlling the ownership of a post to have less crashes and more possibilities for extensions.
-* This update will require you to also update the Notifications Add-on if you bought it.
+* This update will require you to also update all the add-ons if you bought any.

 = 1.6.4 (2013/05/27) =